Nineteenth week of 2019 edition!

-There are ton of objective ways to measure the quality of an anime series.
+There are ton of ways to measure the quality of an anime series.
 I tend to stay away from all of them.
-My reasoning a simple: I think the quality of an artistic work is best measured by its impact on its audience. of course, there are object measures, and if you're into that kind of analysis, you can see some solid work at the Sakuga Blog (and many other blogs!).
+My reasoning a simple: I think the impact of an artist work is best measured by its impact on its audience.
+There are object measures, and if you’re into that kind of analysis, you can see some solid work at the Sakuga Blog.
 I think that kind of analysis is important, but I leave it to the experts, so I focus on impact.
-And a show that had a lot of impact, based on how many reviews and posts it generated within the aniblogging community, was A Place Further than the Universe.
-This show finished airing over a year ago, and it's still generating content!
-Take this in-depth, insightful review by Al on the site #moe404., for example.
+And a show that had a lot of impact, based on how many reviews and posts it generated within the aniblogging community was A Place Further than the Universe.
+This show finished airing over a year ago, and it’s still generating content!
+Take this in-depth, insightful review by Al on the site #moe404. for example.
 The post analyzes the script, the cast, the visuals/art, and even the music.
 Best of all?
 The post describes why Al found the work so impactful.
-See if Al's reaction matches yours!
+See if Al’s reaction matches yours!

-Let's stick with the topic of quality series for a minute.
+Let’s stick with the topic of quality series for a minute.
 Writing good characters is hard.
-At least, it is for me, and if it's easy for you, you should write a book about how to do it and rake in the cash.
-Because I'd at least buy your book!
-Anyway, character complexity is one measure of character quality.
-After all, too simple a character isn't interesting and can't generate a lot of realistic drama.
-So I'd say that any character that can not only stand up to the Myers-Briggs Type Indicator (MBTI) test, but who can generate actual results, might be considered a quality character!
-This post by 7mononoke on Anime Rants groups the personality types into four categories (Innovators, Idealists, Sentinels, and Explorers) and gives some fantastic examples of anime characters that fit the personality types.
+At least, it is for me, and if it’s easy for you, you should write a book about why and rake in the cash.
+Because I’d at least buy your book!
+Anyway, character complexity is one measure of quality.
+After all, too simple a character isn’t interesting and can’t generate a lot of realistic drama.
+So I’d say that any character that can not only stand up to the Myers-Briggs Type Indicator (MBTI), but who can generate actual results, might be considered a quality character!
+This post by 7mononoke on Anime Rants groups the personality types into four categories (Innovators, Idealists, Sentinels, and Explorers) and gives some fantastic examples.
 My favorite is the third example for ISFJ.
-If you've taken the test, you can read the article to see who matches your personality type!
+If you’ve taken the test, you can read the article to see who matches your personality type!

 Did you catch my favorite moment in episode 5 of Fruits Basket?
-If you didn't, it's never too late -- it's just a click away!
-If you did, then you know that it had to do with grandpa and a rescue.
-I thought it was a great scene, told from two perspectives, that was emotionally satisfying and humorous at the same time.
+If you did, it’s never too late — it’s just a click away!
+If you didn’t, then you know that it had to do with grandpa and a rescue.
+I thought it was a great scene, told from two perspectives, that was emotionally satisfying and at the same time, humorous.
 This post from conartistscott from The Con Artists looked at the same scene and asked a different question: What did the same events look at from the other perspectives in the room?
-And wow, what different views they were!
-I won't want to spoil the surprise, but I'll just say that I've watched the episode at least three times, and this interpretation never occurred to me!
+And wow, what a different view it was!
+I don’t want to spoil the surprise, but I’ll just say that I’ve watched the episode at least three times, and this interpretation never occurred to me!
 Was it something you thought of?

-Another theme for this week's Other Posts to Crow About is A Place Further than the Universe.
-The series was so good, it didn't generate just one notable post this week, over a year after it ended -- it inspired two!
-Admin over at Prattler's Paradise just wrote one about their favorite moments from the whole series.
+Another theme for this week’s Other Posts to Crow About is A Place Further than the Universe.
+The series was so good, it didn’t generate one notable post over a year after it ended — it inspired two!
+Admin over at Prattler’s Paradise just wrote one about their favorite moments from the whole series.
 Interestingly, when I think back over the series, two moments come to mind.
-First is the climax, which I won't disclose because there's a chance you haven't seen it.
-And it's so emotionally powerful that you should.
-The second moment is what Admin chose to write about.
-It deals with Shirase Kobuchizawa and her friendship with Hinata Miyake.
-The scene itself was splendid -- the perfect culmination of Hinata's arc.
-Even better, Admin's description of the scene's setup is spot on.
-The article includes the 2+ minute clip, and it's beautiful.
+First is the climax, which I won’t disclose because there’s a chance you haven’t seen it.
+And it’s so emotionally powerful that you should.
+The second moment deals with Shirase Kobuchizawa and her friendship with Hinata Miyake.
+The scene itself was splendid — the perfect culmination of Hinata’s arc.
+Even better, Admin’s description of the scene’s setup is spot on.
+The article includes the 2+ minute clip, and it’s beautiful.